 - a firm should only place faith in other firms’ screening (such as outsourcers or intermediaries) after taking steps to satisfy themselves that this is appropriate.

-In addition to these examples of best practices, the Guide cites a £5.6 million fine by the FCA’s predecessor against Royal Bank of Scotland (RBS) in 2010, where RBS failed to adequately screen their customers and payments against the sanctions list, did not ensure its ‘fuzzy matching’ remained effective, and, in many cases, did not screen the names of directors and beneficial owners of customer companies.
+In addition to these examples of best practices, the Guide cites a £5.6 million fine by the FCA’s predecessor against Royal Bank of Scotland (RBS) in 2010, where RBS failed to adequately screen its customers and payments against the sanctions list, did not ensure its ‘fuzzy matching’ remained effective, and, in many cases, did not screen the names of directors and beneficial owners of customer companies.

-How sanctions screening fits into the sanctions compliance programme (SCP)
+How sanctions screening fits into the sanctions compliance programme

 Sanctions screening does not operate in a vacuum; it is an integrated piece of the sanctions compliance programme.
-In this section, we will describe some of the key elements of an effective sanctions screening programme in relation to the five high-level areas of compliance articulated in OFAC’s Framework.
+In this section, we describe some of the key elements of an effective sanctions screening programme in relation to the five high-level areas of compliance articulated in OFAC’s Framework.

 Governance and risk assessment

-When an entity implements proper governance and oversight and performs a sanctions risk assessment, there should be clear alignment between identified sanctions risks and the sanctions screening programme configuration.
+When an entity implements proper governance and oversight and performs a sound sanctions risk assessment, there should be clear alignment between identified sanctions risks and the sanctions screening programme configuration.
 If the sanctions risk assessment determines that certain geographies, customers or products present significant sanctions risk, regulators would expect to see that the relevant sanctions lists are utilised for screening and that there are more stringent screening criteria applied in higher-risk areas.